Exo-MDR-CD2000/multi-react-project/README.md

 Styling was revamped again and other small changes were made.
 React router was refactored to use a Layout component which includes the Navbar, Footer, and a container for rendering child routes.
 The Outlet import is used to render child components (the other pages) which are in the App component.
 It's not exactly one-to-one with the video demonstration, but this implementation is simply one method of doing it.
 The bootstrap containers were re-worked so that each major div had its own container.
 This was done to implement a simple color gradient to certain divs or sections.

-There's a lot of smaller components that were made to enhance the user experience like the toast notifications, loading messages, changing the document title in the tabs, etc.
+There's a lot of smaller components that were made to enhance the user experience like the toast notifications, loading messages, changing the document title in the tabs, etc. I also added in the ingredients to the update modal and a reset button for the recipe form.

 ## Project Requirements